Browse:

 Accessibility Level: Medium

-Chantilly's main attractions, like the Château de Chantilly and its gardens, offer good accessibility, though some areas may be challenging for those with limited mobility due to cobblestone paths and historic stairs.
+Chantilly's main attractions, such as the Château de Chantilly and its gardens, are easily accessible, though some areas may be challenging for those with limited mobility due to cobblestone paths and historic stairs.

 Address: